openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 }
 ```

-The Authorization Request Object from above could be used in a Request URI as follows (either directly or as QR Code):
+The following non-normative example of an Authorization Request refers to the Authorization Request Object from above through the `request_uri` parameter.
+The Authorization Request can either be used either directly (as deep link) or as QR Code:

 ```
 https://wallet.example.com?